-Our Blended Learning (online plus a single 4-5 day practicum) format saves you time and money, and reduces the stresses associated with studying and Travel.
+Study this course via Blended Learning format (online plus a single 4-5 day practicum), which saves you time and money, and reduces the stresses associated with extensive Travel.

-Level One of the Functional Osteopathic Academic Pathway has been designed for students to learn the essentials, the groundwork of the profession.
-It gives students an opportunity to receive an excellent foundation to a career in animal functional osteopathy/therapy with highly experienced osteopathic lecturers who teach the classics of osteopathy – modified to the animal patient.
+The Foundation Course has been designed for students to learn the essentials, the groundwork of the profession.
+It gives students an opportunity to receive an excellent foundation to a career in animal functional osteopathy/bodywork with highly experienced osteopathic lecturers who teach the classics of osteopathy – modified to the animal patient.
 They will learn functional anatomy including, arthrology, osteology, myology, and movement analysis.
 Gait analysis, together with a thorough active and passive assessment routine.
 Students will also be taught how to communicate with other professionals, write veterinary reports and appropriately request both consent and referral.

 From a treatment perspective, students will be taught soft tissue, articulation and stretching techniques, which are suitable for many canine/equine patients.

 Ultimately, students will be taught how to work effectively with animal patients, owners, and other veterinary professionals.
-At the end of Level One, we expect our students to be able to treat happy, healthy dogs/horses safely and effectively.
-We do not however, endorse that graduates of Level One, who have no other therapeutic veterinary skills, treat without the support and guidance of a more experienced practitioner.
+At the end of Foundation Course, we expect students to be able to treat happy, healthy dogs/horses safely and effectively with the techniques that have been taught.
+These can be added to the practitioners skill-set, as they move into Level Two, to complete the Diploma.

 At AOI, we separate equine and canine courses for four good reasons: